gvossos/genai4devs/README.md

 This repository has been created for demo purposes for the 'GenAI for Developers' Meetup on July 11, 2024, titled "Unlock the Power of Generative AI with CrewAI."

 ## Inspiration
-The inspiration for CrewAI SaaS comes from [this video by @Kno2gether](https://www.youtube.com/watch?v=pFZHpFuzcBE&t=854s).
+The inspiration for genai4devs comes from [this video by @Kno2gether](https://www.youtube.com/watch?v=pFZHpFuzcBE&t=854s).

 ## Setup Virtual Environment
 # Step 1 - create & activate your VM